 This is not a movie which is carried by a star but instead it is an ensemble piece.
 The main characters are brother and sister Clay & Carol Vanstone (T.J.
 Miller & Jennifer Aniston) who run the office and own the company respectively and co-workers Josh Parker (affable Jason Bateman) & Tracey Hughes (gorgeous Olivia Munn) who want to seal the deal and save the office while resolving some underlying sexual tension.
 There are support roles for comedic actors who are best known in the USA, such as Kate McKinnon and Rob Corddry, and Courtney B. Vance brings a little ethnic diversity as the party guest.

 I had never heard of this 2013 film until some years later it was recommended to me by someone whom I came across through work.
-Only after I had seen it did I learn that it is a remake of a 2013 South Korean mystery thriller which in turn is based on a Japanese manga comic of the same name.
+Only after I had seen it did I learn that it is a remake of a 2003 South Korean mystery thriller which in turn is based on a Japanese manga comic of the same name.
+Only later still was I told by by work colleague that I had seen the wrong version.

 The central plot device is an intriguing one: a drunken advertising executive (played by Josh Brolin) is kidnapped and finds himself locked in a hotel-style room which becomes his prison for the next 20 years; when he is eventually released, a stranger offers him his daughter's life plus a small fortune if he can identify the mystery man and his motives for the prolonged incarceration - but this has to be accomplished in two days and two nights.